-Sony MU Series Processors
+Sony MU Series of Processors

 The black and green design aesthetic was used on most of the MU Series products, starting with the Sony MU-R201.

-Sony MU-R201 Stereo Digital Delay
+Sony MU-R201 Stereo Digital Reverb

 By now we know everything there is to know about the Sony MU-R201; It was Sony’s first true stereo processing reverb, that started life as an OEM product for Ibanez that was later badged as a Sony product with updated algorithms.
 A huge hit in Japan and still in use in most high end studios through Japan, but only rising to fame now in the west.